playframework/playframework/documentation/manual/about/Philosophy.md

 Today’s web applications are integrating more concurrent real-time data, so web frameworks need to support a full asynchronous HTTP programming model.
 We initially designed Play to handle classic web applications with many short-lived requests.
 But now, the event model is the way to go for persistent connections — through Comet, long-polling and WebSockets.

 Play 2 is architected from the start under the assumption that every request is potentially long-lived.
 But that’s not all: we also need a powerful way to schedule and run long-running tasks.
-The Actor-based model is unquestionably the best model today to handle highly concurrent systems, and the best implementation of that model available for both Java and Scala is Pekko — so it’s going in.
-Play 2 provides native [Pekko](https://akka.io/) support for Play applications, making it possible to write highly-distributed systems.
+The Actor-based model is unquestionably the best model today to handle highly concurrent systems, and the best implementation of that model available for both Java and Scala is Akka — so it’s going in.
+Play 2 provides native [Akka](https://akka.io/) support for Play applications, making it possible to write highly-distributed systems.

 ## Focused on type safety